nokia/RM/doc/ref_model/chapters/chapter03.rst

 Examples of opportunities for the energy demand and cost reductions for the telecommunications operators:
-- Smart sleep and shutdowns of elements of infrastructure -- On site level: adaptive power consumption, power-amplifier symbol, mu;tiple input and output muting -- Multi-site level: cross base-station optimisation, mobile cell shutdown, 3G/4G/5G optimisation
+- Smart sleep and shutdowns of elements of infrastructure -- On site level: adaptive power consumption, power-amplifier symbol, multiple input and output muting -- Multi-site level: cross base-station optimisation, mobile cell shutdown, 3G/4G/5G optimisation
 - Smart monitoring based energy efficiency opportunities, enhanced by AI capabilities -- Cooling optimisation